5jt/dyalog-cookbook/manuscript/13_ScheduledTasks.md

 80070002
 ~~~

 Now the first four digits, 8007, mean that what follows is a win32 status code.
 The last 4 are the status code.
-This is a hexadecimal number that needs to be converted into decimal (the `]fromhex` user command would do), but because the number is so small there is no difference between hex and decimal anyway, so we can convert it into an error message straight away:
+This is a hexadecimal number that needs to be converted into decimal (`Hex` with a `1` as left argument converts decimals to hex, but the `]fromhex` user command would do as well), but because the number is so small there is no difference between hex and decimal anyway, so we can convert it into an error message straight away:

 ~~~
       ]load ..\apltree\WinSys